 6. Chew On Seeds:

 One of the biggest problems during menopause is the depletion of micronutrients and vitamins.
-To combat this depletion, enrich your food intake with different kinds of seeds like pumpkin, melon, sunflower, cucumber.
+To combat this depletion, enrich the food intake with different kinds of seeds like pumpkin, melon, sunflower, and cucumber.
 These will fulfill the daily requirement of micronutrients.
 Simply dry roast them and have them as snacks.
 Adiv or Halim or garden cress seeds are particularly beneficial in managing hormonal imbalance.
 Traditionally they are eaten as treats with jaggery, ghee, and coconut.

 7. Have a Balanced Diet: